RAK3172 WisDuo LPWAN Module Low Level Development Reference

 Configuration to Connect the LoRaWAN Network Server

-Once you have a working project and were able to build with no errors in the STM32CubeIDE, the next step is to configure the LoRaWAN parameters to be able to run LoRaWAN_End_Node example code with RAK3172.
+Once you have a working project and have been able to build with no errors in the STM32CubeIDE, the next step is to configure the LoRaWAN parameters to be able to run the LoRaWAN_End_Node example code with the RAK3172.

 - First, you need to register the device to the network server.
 You can follow the guide on how to register a device in TTN V3 or Chirpstack using the procedure discussed in the RAK3172 TTN V3 OTAA Quick Start Guide or in the RAK3172 Chirpstack OTAA Quick Start Guide respectively.